IBM-Cloud/terraform-provider-ibm/website/docs/r/cos_bucket.html.markdown

 * `storage_class` - (Required, string) Storage class of the bucket.
 Accepted values: 'standard', 'vault', 'cold', 'flex', 'smart'.

 * `endpoint_type` - (Optional, string) The type of the endpoint (public or private) to be used for buckets.
 Default value is `public`.

+* `force_delete` - (Optional, bool) Since Default value set to True, it will delete all the objects in the COS Bucket and then delete the bucket.
+Default value is `true`.

 * Nested `archive_rule` block have the following structure:
 	*	`archive_rule.rule_id` : (Optional, Computed, string) Unique identifier for the rule.
 Archive rules allow you to set a specific time frame after which objects transition to the archive.